 3.4.
-Diagnostic empirique des maladies
+Diagnostic empirique des maladies (This seems to be a different language from English)

 Producers base their diagnosis mainly on clinical observation of symptoms (Figure 4).
 For foot-and-mouth disease, the most commonly cited signs are mouth sores, excessive salivation and foot lesions.
 Trypanosomiasis is diagnosed on the basis of loss of appetite, fever, weight loss and a dull coat (rough hair coat).
 Pulmonary worm infestations are associated with coughing and breathing difficulties, while intestinal infestations are identified by the presence of eggs or worms in the faeces.
 Distomatosis is identified by swelling of the abdomen after meals.